Anytime the number of dudes and dudettes who come back is the same as the number who left base a few hours ago.

-Even better, depending on how many civilians you save, the better the panic reduction.
+Combined with awesome as, depending on how many civilians you save, the better the panic reduction.
 Letting no more than four die will not only result in an Excellent rank, but you'll also be looking at a panic drop of at least 3 in the country where the attack took place, and a further panic drop of at least 1 across the rest of the continent.
-For the aliens' point of view, they sent their deadliest and most lethal units to mess with humanity...
-And their troops fail so horribly that if anything, the attack had the exact opposite outcome of what they wanted.
+For the aliens' point of view, they sent their deadliest and most lethal units to horrify humanity...
+And their troops fail so horribly that, if anything, the attack had the exact opposite outcome of what they wanted.

 A subtle one in Enemy Within is with the design of the MEC Augmentation system.
 The whole reason for the useless (in combat) Base Augments is explained in their description.
 Their first function is to give the MEC Trooper mobility while out of the MECs.
 The second, more important reason?
 To ensure that, after their sacrifice, they will have a chance of a normal life after the war is over.
 More willing to experiment with alien technology and eugenics or not, the R&D team still haven't lost their moral compass.

 There are three - well, technically two - distinct named soldiers in the regular campaign with Enemy Within: Delta-Two/Argentine Heavy, Zhang, and Durand.
 All three have high Will stats, and all have a good chance of being psychic and becoming the Volunteer.
 If this happens, all three have a very poignant end to their tales: